What does ‘GDPR’ stand for?

 As a leading global provider of IT governance, risk management and compliance solutions, we are at the forefront of helping organisations address the challenges of GDPR compliance.

-Whatever your needs, from data flow mapping to staff training, to providing an EU representative, to carrying out a GDPR compliance audit, or an assessment of your data protection practices post-Brexit, we have a wide range of products that can help you meet your GDPR objectives.
+Whatever your needs, from staff training to providing an EU representative, to carrying out a GDPR compliance audit, we have a wide range of products that can help you meet your GDPR compliance objectives.